MaxBamberger/DataScienceProjects/movie_recommender_system/README.md

 # Movie Recommender System

-I built a recommendation system based off data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/).
+Recommendation system based off data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/).
 It includes movie information, user information, and the users' ratings.
 The algorithm's goal is to suggest movies to users!